 Kidney Cancer Symptoms & Treatments

-Approximately 50,000 Americans are diagnosed with kidney cancer every year, representing three percent of all adult cancers.
+The American Cancer Society’s most recent estimates for kidney cancer in the United States are about 76,0800 new cases of kidney cancer (48,780 in men and 27,300 in women) will be diagnosed.
+Americans are diagnosed with kidney cancer every year, representing three percent of all adult cancers.
 Kidney cancer, referred to as renal cell carcinoma, occurs when kidney cells begin to grow out of control.

 There are several different subtypes of kidney cancer: clear cell, papillary, chromaphobe, sarcomatoid, and urothelial, among others.
 Treatments vary depending on the type.

 Symptoms of kidney cancer